 It’s summertime and the living is easy!
 Actually, while the living itself hasn’t been so bad, the running has been hard due to the oppressive heat and humidity we’ve been experiencing here in the midwest.
 The air has been so thick I did my miles slowly and easily this past week.
+I am following (as best I can) my SixCycle Training Plan that I received as a member of Team in Training for the New York City Marathon.
 Here’s how it all went down:

 Monday: 3.3 mile run/walk

 Tuesday: 3.1 mile run/walk, 14 mile bike ride